harrison-ai/hai-dataeng-tech-task/README.md

 DICOMs at scale and make the resulting `.dcm` files available as objects in an S3 bucket.
 The system will need to run in Amazon AWS, and you're encouraged to be specific about technology choices.

+Please commit the design document and any supporting material, diagrams, etc to the github repository as part of your submission.

 There's no one right answer here, and some parts of the problem are deliberately under-specified.
 The aim is for you to demonstrate how you'd approach the problem,